glotzerlab/signac-docs/docs/source/recipes.rst

 .. [#f1] The use of dots in keys is deprecated.
 Dots will be exclusively used to denote nested keywords in the future.

-How to initialize with replica indices
+State points with replica indices
 ======================================

 We often require multiple jobs with the same statepoint to collect enough information to make statistical inferences about the data.
 Instead of creating multiple projects to handle this, we can simply add a **replica_index** to the statepoint.
 For example, we can use the following code to generate 3 copies of each statepoint in a workspace: